Terry L. Witte: Early life and education

 He was born in Montgomery City, Missouri, and served in the United States Army from 1972 to 1974.
 He went on to the University of Missouri, where he received a Bachelor of Science in education in 1977 and a Juris Doctor in 1980.

 Career

 Witte operates a law practice in Vandalia, Missouri.
 He was first elected to the Missouri House of Representatives in 2002, winning reelection in 2004, 2006, and 2008.
 Witte was term-limited from running for the House in 2010, and his wife Linda ran instead.
 She was defeated by Jay Houghton.
 Witte served as deputy minority whip for his first two terms.

 Personal life

-He is a member of the Vandalia United Methodist Church, the Vandalia Rotary Club, Quail Unlimited, the National Rifle Association, and the Missouri Military Preparedness and Enhancement Commission, as well as many civic and community organizations.
+He is a member of the Vandalia United Methodist Church, the Vandalia Rotary Club, Quail Unlimited, the National Rifle Association of America, and the Missouri Military Preparedness and Enhancement Commission.

 Witte resides in Vandalia, Missouri, with his wife, Linda.
 They have two children.